tahoe-lafs/tahoe-lafs/docs/configuration.rst

   [client]
   introducer.furl = (FURL string, mandatory)

     This FURL tells the client how to connect to the introducer.
-Each Tahoe grid is defined by an introducer.
+Each Tahoe-LAFS grid is defined by an introducer.
 The introducer's furl is created by the introducer node and written into its base directory when it starts, whereupon it should be published to everyone who wishes to attach a